relevant-ai/RelevantCardsDocumentation/DOCS.md

 ### Operators

-Most operators familiar to JavaScript developers are available in REL; namely `+,-,*,/,%,==,!=,&&,||,!`, among others, and their behaviour is very similar to that of JavaScript.
+Most operators familiar to JavaScript developers are available in REL; namely `+,-,*,/,%,==,!=,&&,||,!`, among others, and their behaviour is very similar to that in JavaScript.
 For example, `+`'ing two numbers gives you their sum, while `+`'ing a string with any other variable gives you a string.
 Some examples follow:

 ```swift
 let three = 1+2 // Produces 3